 Some VA SOS volunteers also collect chemical parameter data.
-When this information is reported to the VA SOS database manager, it is included in the master database.
+When this information is reported to the VA SOS database manager, it is included in the Clean Water Hub.
 However, their chemical data is not covered by this QAPP.
 Those volunteers collecting chemical data should create and submit their own quality assurance plan for that monitoring.